privacyidea/privacyidea-credential-provider/doc/configuration.rst

 settings later.
 Like changing the available credential providers or changing the verification of the authentication server certificate.

-To change these settings, go to the Windows control panel and "change" the privacyIDEA Credential Provider.
-You will run through the same configuration dialogs like during :ref:`installation`.

 Registry Settings
 -----------------

-You can configure the privacyIDEA Credential Provider directly by modifying the corresponding registry keys.
+You can configure the privacyIDEA Credential Provider only by modifying the corresponding registry keys.
 You can use administrative templates to deploy the credential provider on many desktops in your network.